• Trees

 Tree facts:

-1. The County maintains the right-of-way trees; homeowners do not need to prune the trees themselves or pay for their maintenance; call 311 or create a service request online: https://www3.montgomerycountymd.gov/311/SolutionView.aspx?SolutionId=1-2HKWQH
+1. The County maintains the right-of-way trees; homeowners do not need to prune the trees themselves or pay for their maintenance; call 311 or create a service request online: https://www3.montgomerycountymd.gov/311/Solutions.aspx?SolutionId=1-8RTIV4

-3. The county will replace the trees free of charge with a species the county arborists select, based on local conditions; they intend to plant a variety of species to prevent future infestations.
+3. The County will replace the trees free of charge with a species the county arborists select, based on local conditions; they intend to plant a variety of species to prevent future infestations.

 4. The HOA cannot request trees on Homeowners behalf, each homeowner must contact the county tree program and make their request individually; we encourage homeowners to take advantage of the program to preserve the park-like nature of our neighborhood.